 Meet the Chairman

 Pallone is the Chairman of the House Energy and Commerce Committee, which has one of the broadest jurisdictions of any congressional committee.
-He served as Ranking Member of the Committee in the 114th and 115th Congresses.
-The Committee’s jurisdiction includes issues pertaining to health care, energy, environment, commerce, food and drug safety, consumer protection, telecommunications and the internet.
+He has served as Chairman since the beginning of the 116th Congress in 2019 and before that he served as the Committee’s Ranking Member in the 114th and 115th Congresses.
+The Committee’s jurisdiction includes issues pertaining to health care, energy, environment, commerce, food and drug safety, consumer protection, and communications technology.
 Pallone has held a seat on the Committee since 1993.

 In his first term as Ranking Member during the 114th Congress, Pallone led Democrats in passing key health care and environmental bills that were signed into law by President Obama, including the Medicare Access and CHIP Reauthorization Act (MACRA), the Frank R. Lautenberg Chemical Safety for the 21st Century Act, and the 21st Century Cures Act.

 Pallone was born and raised in Long Branch, New Jersey, where he still resides.
 He is a graduate of Middlebury College, holds a master's degree in international relations from the Fletcher School of Law and Diplomacy at Tufts University, and earned his law degree at Rutgers University.
-Pallone married the former Sarah Hospodor in 1992.
-They have three children, daughters Rose Marie and Celeste Teresa, and a son, Frank Andrew.
+Pallone married his wife Sarah in 1992.
+They have three children: Rose, Frank, and Celeste.